-Exchange of data on research centres and laboratories3
+Exchange of data on research centres and laboratories

-1. Name(s) of facility4
+- 1. Name(s) of facility

-Riga East University Hospital

-Latvian Centre of Infectious Diseases

-National Microbiology Reference Laboratory
+- 1) Riga East University Hospital Latvian Centre of Infectious Diseases, National Microbiology Reference Laboratory

+- 2) Latvian Biomedicine Research and Study centre

-2. Responsible public or private
+- 2. Responsible public or private organization or company

+- 1) Public

-Public
+- 2) Public

-3. Location and postal address
+- 3.Location and postal address

-3 Linezera street, Riga, LV-1006, Latvia
+- 1) Linezera iela 3, Rīga, LV-1006, Latvia

-1 World Health Organization
+&lt;sup>1 World Health Organization

-2 World Organization for Animal Health
+&lt;sup>2 World Organization for Animal Health

-3 The containment units which are fixed patient treatment modules, integrated with laboratories, should be identified separately.
+The containment units which are fixed patient treatment modules, integrated with laboratories, should be identified separately.

-4 For facilities with maximum containment units participating in the national biological defence research and development programme, please fill in name of facility and mark "Declared in accordance with Form A, part 2 (iii)".
+&lt;sup>4 For facilities with maximum containment units participating in the national biological defence research and development programme, please fill in name of facility and mark "Declared in accordance with Form A, part 2 (iii)".

+2) Rātsupītes iela 1, k-1, Rīga, LV-1067, Latvia
-4. Source(s) of financing of the reported activity, including indication if the activity is wholly or partly financed by the Ministry of Defence

-State budget financing (under the supervision of the Ministry of Health)

-4. Number of maximum containment units5 within the research centre and/or laboratory, with an indication of their respective size (m2)
+- 4.Source(s) of financing of the reported activity, including indication if the activity is wholly or partly financed by the Ministry of Defence - 1) State budget financing under the supervision of the Ministry of Health - 2) State budget (under the supervision of the Ministry of Education and Science - 5.
+Number of maximum containment units within the research centre and/or laboratory, with an indication of their respective size (m)